A Single Index Approach to Integrated Species Distribution Modeling for Fisheries Abundance Data: Integrated species distribution models

 \section{Integrated species distribution models}

-In this section, we review independent species distribution models (i.e., fitting a separate model to each survey), the additive constant ISDM, and the additive field ISDM \citep[e.g.,][]{dovers2024fast, gruss2023spatially, simmonds2020more} which has grown in popularity recently for analyzing multiple-survey species abundance data.
+In this section, we first review independent species distribution models i.e., fitting a separate model to each survey, before formulating the additive constant ISDM as well as the more general additive field ISDM \citep[e.g.,][]{dovers2024fast, gruss2023spatially, simmonds2020more}.
+The last of these models in particular has grown in popularity over the past decade for analyzing multiple-survey species abundance data.